 If you’re never going to just want espresso, go ahead and toss the De’Longhi model out as an option since its single cup options will involve espresso, not regular coffee.
 If you were hoping for an all-in-one machine and do enjoy making espresso and specialty drinks, it’s worth a look.
 For about the same price, you can have a machine that warms your cup, froths milk, and allows you to make actual espresso (not just concentrated drip-brew coffee).

 Cuisinart Coffee Center vs Ninja Coffee Bar

-If you really want a machine that does it all, the Cuisinart Coffee Center definitely takes a back seat to the Ninja Coffee Bar System, which can make a full pot, half pot, and single-serve options in a lot of different sizes.
+If you really want a great coffee machine that does it all, the Cuisinart Coffee Center definitely takes a back seat to the Ninja Coffee Bar System, which can make a full pot, half pot, and single-serve options in a lot of different sizes.
 There’s a milk frother for your convenience and enjoyment, but you’ll never feel obligated to use it.
 This machine could simply function as a coffee maker that can make several cups in a carafe or one single cup, straight into a mug.

 Overall Cuisinart Coffee Center Review

 I think this is a fantastic option for someone who loves regular coffee and needs the option to make a single cup or a big pot, but it might not be the best option for someone who wants to easily and conveniently make specialty drinks that require frothing milk at home.